-Objective: To provide lush, robust planting with seasonal interest in common and private landscapes that are not only attractive but accommodate green infrastructure and act as an amenity to the neighbourhood.
+Objective: To provide lush, robust planting with seasonal interest in common and private landscapes that are not only attractive but accommodate green infrastructure, attract pollinators, and act as an amenity to the neighbourhood.

 - a.
 Capture, slow, infiltrate and convey sidewalk stormwater runoff through the provision of rain garden planting primarily on Yates and View Streets where conditions and sidewalk and street widths allow. - b.
 Raised planters in the Yates Street Plaza and View Street Green shall feature native and adaptive plant species. - c.
 Screen and soften blank walls with vertical planting and/or trellises. - d.
 Establish a plant palette comprised of west coast native and adaptive drought tolerant species in common and private landscapes that are appropriate for the anticipated microclimatic conditions.
 Plant species in the rain gardens and planted areas in the right-of-way will be selected by Horticulture and Urban Forestry Services. - e.
-Ensure adequate soil volume of a minimum of 450mm for shrub plantings where applicable with special attention taken to ensure adequate medium on embankments of rain garden. - f.
+Ensure adequate soil volumes for selected tree species as specified by Urban Forestry Services.
+Provide a minimum soil depth of 450mm for all shrub and perennial beds where applicable with special attention taken to ensure adequate medium on embankments of rain garden. - f.
 Wherever possible, provide mass planting in the public realm and key areas in the private realm to maximize maintenance and overall effect. - g.
 Give special consideration to plant material that has high amenity value and supportive of pollinators. - h.
 Design all planted areas to keep sight lines clear for traffic and pedestrians.